 Open-faced filet mignon sandwiches with truffle butter (photo by the adorable La Fuji Mama)

-If I had to pick my favorite dish from Trufflepalooza 2010, I think it would be this open-faced filet mignon sandwich with truffle butter.
+If I had to pick my favorite dish from Trufflepalooza, I think it would be this open-faced filet mignon sandwich with truffle butter.

-At the original Trufflepalooza last year, I sauteed filet mignon chunks in butter and served them with grated truffle on top - delicious, but extremely ugly and hard to photograph.
-This year, knowing lots of my food blogger friends (love you all!) would be taking pictures of the 13 different truffled menu items, I took aesthetics into account.
+At the original Trufflepalooza in 2009, I sauteed filet mignon chunks in butter and served them with grated truffle on top - delicious, but extremely ugly and hard to photograph.
+The next year, knowing lots of my food blogger friends (love you all!) would be taking pictures of the 13 different truffled menu items, I took aesthetics into account.

 My capable husband grilled the filet mignon just as the party was starting.
 Filet mignon from...Costco.
 What can I say?
 When you need 15 pounds of meat, Whole Foods isn't an option, at least not on my budget.
 Although, to tell the truth, we bought too much.
 We would have been fine with six or seven pounds.
 Live and learn, live and learn.

-By the time we were slicing the meat, buttering the bread and assembling the open-faced sandwiches, the filet mignon was warm, but no longer hot.
-That worked in our favor, I think: The meat had rested adequately and stayed extremely moist.
+By the time we were slicing the meat, buttering the bread and assembling the open-faced sandwiches, the filet mignon was warm, not hot.
+That worked in our favor: The meat had rested adequately and stayed extremely moist.
 It was cooked perfectly - well, most of it, anyway.
 The first one I cut into didn't show much pink, and I think I bellowed at my poor husband pretty forcefully.
 But I overreacted.
 The rest was fine.

-Next time I'll serve these earlier in the party; we had more leftovers of this dish than I expected.
-But leftovers can be good, as in the hot filet mignon and truffled Brie sandwiches I made a few nights later.
-Also, when we ran out of truffle butter, the die-hards still hanging around the kitchen decided to try the same sandwiches with Sabatino truffle honey.
+I need to remember to serve these earlier in the party; we always have more leftovers of this dish than I expect.
+But leftovers can be good, as in the hot filet mignon and truffled Brie sandwiches I made with one year's leftovers.
+Also, when we ran out of truffle butter one year, the die-hards still hanging around the kitchen decided to try the same sandwiches with Sabatino truffle honey.
 In case you were wondering: phenomenal.

 7 comments: